Explore South Coast NSW

 The B52 freeway connects, Batemans Bay to the capital Territory.
 After an early checkout from Jervis, you can spend a day in Batemans bay and in the late afternoon drive up to Canberra for a night stay and a full day of exploration before heading back to Sydney from the Hume Highway.

 Driving from Batemans Bay to Canberra

 Canberra has a laid back feel to it with a thriving student population studying at local universities.
 The city of full of life during Parliament sessions and you will observe plenty of activity around town.
 Weekends are lively with plenty of activity in the downtown area having massive shopping Malls and a number of great restaurants and a Casino.

 Floride the flower festival is celebrated between September to October and attracts around half a million people from around the country.

 The drive back from Canberra to Sydney along Hume Highway takes around 3 hours.
 Stopover at Goulburn to take some pictures with the Big Marino.
-I enjoy a lunch a the famous Paragon Cafe in the city are of Goulburn.
+I stopped over for a lunch at the famous Paragon Cafe located on the main street in the town of Goulburn.